fivef/bartendro/ui/README.md

 Then, once you're ready, run:

-   # sudo ./bartendro_server --debug
+   # sudo ./ui/bartendro_server.py --debug

 That should start the server on all interfaces on your machine.
-Bartendro's WiFi address is always 10.0.0.1 and the wired ethernet ip address is assigned by DHCP.
-To see the addresses for Bartendro, see the Network Info box on the options page.

 Software only mode
 ------------------